ahoymarcus/nextjs-myjs-tech-blog/articles/upgrading-debian-os-linux-administration-2024-02-03.md

 - _**Notes**_:
 1. The first item of each pair repository marked as **deb** indicates the pre-compiled packages that are normally used by the installation, and the second item, **deb-src**, indicates the _source packages_, which are the original program sources plus the Debian control file (.dsc) and the diff.gz containing the changes needed for packaging the program.
   1.1. _"deb-src lines are relative to source packages (as downloaded by apt-get source $package) and next compiled.
 Source packages are needed only if you want to compile some package yourself, or inspect the source code for a bug.
-Ordinary users don't need to include such repositories."_ [The difference between deb versus deb-src in sources.list - Unix & Linux](https://unix.stackexchange.com/questions/20504/the-difference-between-deb-versus-deb-src-in-sources-list)
+Ordinary users don't need to include such repositories."_ [The difference between deb versus deb-src in sources.list - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/20504/the-difference-between-deb-versus-deb-src-in-sources-list)
 2. From the _nixCraft_ site, _How to enable contrib repo on Debian Linux 10/11/12_:
   2.1. _"Sometimes, when you try to install specific Debian Linux packages, you might encounter an error message that reads:
 Unable to locate package pkg-name-here
 In many cases, the required package might already be present in the remote download repos.
 It would be best to have an additional repository, such as contrib, which adds extra packages to the core Debian Linux system.
-To enable and use the contrib repository in Debian Linux version 10/11/12 or newer versions, follow the instructions below."_ [How to enable contrib repo on Debian Linux 10/11/12](https://www.cyberciti.biz/faq/enabling-contrib-repo-in-on-debian-linux/)
+To enable and use the contrib repository in Debian Linux version 10/11/12 or newer versions, follow the instructions below."_ [How to enable contrib repo on Debian Linux 10/11/12 - nixCraft](https://www.cyberciti.biz/faq/enabling-contrib-repo-in-on-debian-linux/)
 3. Also from the _nixCraft_ site, _A note about the non-free-firmware repo_:
   3.1. _"If you intend to use Debian 12 on either a desktop or server that requires non-free firmware for hardware such as WiFi, GPU, Sound, Nvida/AMD GPU, NIC and more, it is recommended to include the non-free firmware repository.
 Below is the updated file /etc/apt/sources.list file.
 The orange color repo config indicates that non-free firmware is required for your hardware.
-If you’re unsure about your hardware, I suggest adding those repositories."_
+If you’re unsure about your hardware, I suggest adding those repositories."_ [How to upgrade Debian 11 to Debian 12 bookworm using CLI - nixCraft](https://www.cyberciti.biz/faq/update-upgrade-debian-11-to-debian-12-bookworm/)